GraphThinker: Reinforcing Temporally Grounded Video Reasoning with Event Graph Thinking: Method

 \subsection{Task Definition}

-We aim to train a model, typically an MLLM nowadays, for hallucination-free video reasoning, i.e., visually grounded and temporally consistent reasoning.
-We apply our \ourmeth{} on the task of video reasoning~\cite{chen2024rextime}, also referred to as temporal video grounding~\cite{huang2024lita} or grounded VQA~\cite{xiao2024can}.
-The objective of video reasoning is to enable a model to not only reason the correct answer to a complex video question but also to accurately locate the temporal segment within the video that supports the reasoning process.
-Formally, given an input video $V \in \mathbb{R}^{N \times H \times W \times 3}$ and a textual question $q$, where $N$ denotes the number of frames, and $H$ and $W$ are frame dimensions, the model $\Phi$ aims to jointly predict a reasoning answer $A$ and the corresponding grounded temporal window $T = (t^s, t^e)$, where $t^s$ and $t^e$ denote the start and end time of the temporal window, respectively.
-The task can be defined as:
+We apply \ourmeth{} to the task of video reasoning~\cite{chen2024rextime}, a problem closely related to reasoning temporal localization~\cite{huang2024lita} and grounded VQA~\cite{xiao2024can}.
+The objective is twofold: the model must infer the correct answer to a complex query while simultaneously localising the specific temporal segment that justifies its reasoning.
+Formally, let $V \in \mathbb{R}^{N \times H \times W \times 3}$ denote an input video with $N$ frames of spatial dimensions $H \times W$, and let $q$ represent a textual question.
+Our model $\Phi$ jointly predicts a natural language answer $A$ and a supporting temporal window $T = (t^s, t^e)$, where $t^s$ and $t^e$ are the start and end times, respectively.
+This reasoning task is thus defined as: $[T, A] = \Phi(V, q).$